Configuration

 ncpus_weights: 4 # int or 'all_available', optional (default: ncpus), not used by all iterators

-orblibs_in_parallel: True # calculate tube and box orbits in parallel (default: True)
+orblibs_in_parallel: True # calculate tube and box orbits in parallel (default: False)

 modeliterator: 'SplitModelIterator' # optional (default: 'ModelInnerIterator')

-Due to very different CPU and memory consumption of orbit integration and weight solving, there are two different settings: while orbit integration will use ncpus, weight solving will use ncpus_weights parallel processes.
+Due to very different CPU and memory consumption of orbit integration and weight solving, there are two different settings: while orbit integration will use ncpus, weight solving will use ncpus_weights parallel processes, with ncpusncpus_weights in general.
 Note that ncpus_weights will default to ncpus if not specified.
 Currently, only the SplitModelIterator model iterator and recovering from an unsuccessful weight solving attempt (reattempt_failures=True) use the ncpus_weights setting.

-If ncpus : 'all_available' or ncpus_weights : 'all_available' is set, then DYNAMITE automatically detects the number of available cpus for parallelisation.
+If ncpus : 'all_available' or ncpus_weights : 'all_available' is set, then DYNAMITE automatically detects the number of available cpus \(N_\mathrm{CPU}\) for parallelisation and will set ncpus = ncpus_weights = \(N_\mathrm{CPU}\).

 legacy_settings